Home

 There are several environmental benefits achieved when using Canola biodiesel, but there are also some ugly nitrous oxide emissions.
 Do the benefits out weigh the disadvantages?
 Beats me... you'll have to figure that out for yourself! :) Have a look at these facts:

-• Another cause has to do with the climate and soil type that the canola plants are grown in.
+Other factors that cause these statistics to vary are the climate and soil that the canola plants are grown in.
+Humidity and temperature, combined with fertilizers, affect the nitrous oxide emissions.

 The Good: